-John Muir, a famous mountaineer, spoke in depth about the natural world’s healing properties when it came to the mind, encouraging us to ‘allow nature’s peace to flow into you as sunshine flows into trees’.
-The rejuvenating and inspiring properties that the outdoors can provide us with are just as relevant today as they have ever been.
-As we head into Mental Health Awareness Week 2021, here are ten great reasons to spend time outdoors:
+Nature and wellbeing often go hand in hand.
+John Muir, a famous 19th Century mountaineer, spoke in depth about the natural world’s healing properties when it came to the mind, encouraging us to ‘allow nature’s peace to flow into you, as sunshine flows into trees’.
+The rejuvenating and inspiring properties that the outdoors can provide us with are just as relevant today .

 1. Improve your physical health

-Whether you go for a walk or engage in outdoor sports, spending time outside can help improve your physical health and wellbeing.
+Whether you go for a walk or engage in outdoor sports, spending time outside in the fresh air can help improve your physical health and wellbeing.

-Humans desire contact with the natural environment that harks back to our innate disposition as hunter-gatherers.
-Being outside stimulates our mind and body and boosts our overall wellbeing.
-Spending time outdoors can increase motivation for exercise and increase the enjoyment of physical activity by providing much-needed escapism from everyday life.
+Research shows that being outside can reduce a person’s heart rate and blood pressure, as well as generally lead to a longer life.
+Spending time outdoors can increase motivation for exercise and improve the enjoyment of physical activity by providing much-needed escapism from everyday life.

 2. Reduce feelings of stress, anxiety and low mood

 The benefits of connecting with nature also extend to your mental wellbeing.
-Studies show that exposure to natural environments leads to stress reductions and fewer instances of mental health problems such as anxiety and depression.
+Studies into ecopsychology have shown that exposure to natural environments leads to stress hormone reductions and fewer instances of mental health problems such as anxiety and depression.
+It can even lead to an enhanced immune system and increased self-esteem.

 Natural light has a positive impact on our mental health.
-Vitamin D provided by sunlight can improve mood, reduce rates of depression and lessen symptoms.
-Natural light can be helpful for individuals who experience Seasonal Affective Disorder (SAD), a form of depression that impacts people at particular times in the year.
+There is evidence that vitamin D can improve mood, reduce negative emotions and lessen symptoms of depression.
+Studies have also shown that walking out doors in natural light to be an effective treatment for individuals who experience Seasonal Affective Disorder (SAD), a form of depression that impacts people at particular times in the year.

 3. Relax and be mindful